cartoon-raccoon/cogsy/docs/usage.md

 On startup, Cogsy does a database check for the required folders.
 If the test does not pass (the required tables are absent), it exits with a database error.

 In order to keep track of user-defined folders, Cogsy uses a table called `folders` to store folders and their names, and uses this table to access the database tables for each folder.
 Thus, it is possible to have orphan tables - tables that exist in the database but don't have an entry in the `folders` table, and therefore cannot be accessed by Cogsy.
-This cannot be detected by the database check on startup.
+This is detected by the database check on startup, and the relevant error message is shown.
 To remove orphan tables, you can run `cogsy reset`.
 Alternatively, if you want to preserve your listening history, you can manually delete the orphan tables inside the sqlite3 browser with `drop table <folder name>`.

 **Important Note on Updating:** The Discogs API limits HTTP requests to 60 per minute, and gives up to maximum 100 albums per (paginated) request.
 Users with extremely large collections (>5000 albums) will see extremely long download times, and the app itself may become unusable.
 In addition, the pagination of the responses means that pulling all the items in a folder concurrently is not yet possible.
 Multithreading is only implemented on a per-folder basis, and only users with a large amount of folders will see any improvement in their update times.